 What this means: if it can do this, it can very well by extension help protect the brain and nervous system in other ways.
 This means enhanced cognition, improved memory, and even less brain fog issues.

-CORDYCEPS MAY HELP THE ENDOCRINE SYSTEM AND BALANCE HORMONES
+HELP THE ENDOCRINE SYSTEM AND BALANCE HORMONES

 The endocrine system deals with glands, hormones, adrenals, and more.
 It also involves health aspects ranging from reproductive health and hormonal health to metabolism, digestion, thyroid health, and more.

 Cordyceps exerts quite an effect on the endocrine system, at least according to scientific research and evidence-based uses.
 It especially seems to have an affinity for reproductive health in both men and women.

 On one hand, studies show it can boost testosterone and even increase fertility according to another study.
 It’s also shown to improve reproductive health in both women and men and can even have estrogenic benefits for women according to one study.

 When it really comes down to it, cordyceps can be seen as a protector and tonic for overall health everywhere in the body.

 Why?
 Because cordyceps is a mushroom that is rich in antioxidants.